KennyCheung3/bunnyclicker/README.md

 # Mobile Application Development with Android - Bunny Clicker

 Bunny Clicker is a small mobile application development project still WIP made within the framework of an elective.
+TEST

 VV!DELETE BELOW!!VV